The name of this organization shall be The American Council of the Blind of Ohio, Greater Cincinnati Chapter.

 11.2.
 At the first regular yearly meeting, the current Constitution and Bylaws shall be reviewed.

 11.3.
 So long as this organization remains an approved tax exempt corporation and contributions may be held as tax exempt by the contributor, Article 10 of this Constitution shall not be altered or abridged except to comply with changes in federal tax codes.

 1.1.
-To Join: A prospective member shall appear in person at two meetings, the first time to become acquainted with the members and organization, and the second to request admission as a member.
+To Join: A prospective member shall appear at two meetings, the first time to become acquainted with the members and organization, and the second to request admission as a member.
 Acceptance shall be decided at that second meeting by a majority vote of the members present.
-The prospective member shall leave the room during the voting.
 Upon payment of dues, THAT INDIVIDUAL BECOMES A MEMBER.

 1.2.
 ACTIVE MEMBER: An active member must meet the following qualifications: